Identifiability and Exact Reconstruction of the Optimal Transport Cost on Finite Spaces: Main Results. Identifiability of the Cost Matrix

 \begin{corollary} Suppose that we observe $K$ distinct pairs of marginals and the corresponding total costs \ref{enum:ot_cost}.
 For each $k \in \idn{K}$ denote with $\pi^{(k)} \in \EP(\mu^{(k)}, \nu^{(k)})$ the monotone transport plan \eqref{eq:monotone_plan}.
 Then, $c$ is identifiable in the class of Monge matrices if and only if the system \eqref{eq:system_only_total} with $u^{(k)} = \pi^{(k)}$, $k \in \idn{K}$, has a unique solution.
 Note that if a solution exists that satisfies the Monge property, then we have existence of the underlying cost matrix $c$. \end{corollary}

 Note that the Monge property \eqref{eq:monge_prop} is a linear inequality constraint on the cost matrix $c$.
 Hence, the Monge matrix constraint can be explicitly added to the system \eqref{eq:system_only_total} of \autoref{cor:ident_only_total_monge} without changing the LP structure.
+The computational complexity to determine in \autoref{cor:ident_only_total_monge} whether the system \eqref{eq:system_only_total} has a unique solution is similar to the one in the case that we observe the total costs as well as the OT plans, which we discuss in more detail in \autoref{rem:comp_complexity_total_plan}.